-Learning how to properly suture up a good sized cut isn’t just important for tough guy protagonists in action movies, it’s also a skill that could very literally save your life or the life of someone you love.
+Learning how to properly suture up a good-sized cut and apply stitches isn’t just important for tough-guy protagonists in action movies, it’s also a skill that could very literally save your life or the life of someone you love.

-Of course, the best thing you can do is receive training in trauma first-aid from a reputable source, but it still doesn’t hurt to familiarize yourself with the process and its important tenets via instructional videos that you can find online.
+Of course, the best thing you can do is receive training in trauma first-aid from a reputable source.
+Nevertheless, it still doesn’t hurt to familiarize yourself, via instructional videos that you can find online, with the process and tenets of how to apply stitches.
 These videos do not serve as a viable replacement for good quality training, but do offer a great way to learn some bits and pieces about complex topics from the comfort of your own couch or desk — as G.I.
 Joe always so eloquently put it, knowing is half the battle.

 Wired actually has a pretty interesting library of expert testimonial videos, ranging from speech experts breaking down accents in films to NASA astronauts discussing depictions of space travel.
 Trauma surgeon Annie Onishi has appeared in a number of these videos, talking about depictions of surgery and medical practices in film.